Physical Activity Activators

 Contributing to the wellbeing of others is where Kate thrives.
 Activity and good nutrition are the foundations of healthy, happy children, families and communities and so this is where Kate has chosen to put her knowledge, enthusiasm and passion into use.

-Cluster schools – Burnham School, Rolleston School, Templeton School, Weedons School and West Melton School.
+Selwyn Central Zone schools – Burnham School, Lemonwood Grove School, Rolleston School, Rolleston Christian School, Templeton School, Weedons School, West Melton School and West Rolleston School.

 Like many other Kiwi children, Jono developed an absolute love for all things sport in his early school days.
 He played anything he could.
 As he got older and decided to specialise he focussed on rugby and continues to play ice hockey now.